You can read the introductory notes here.

 What does Satan gain from this?

-A kidnapper demands a ransom because he wants the money.
+In the real world, a kidnapper demands a ransom because he wants the money.
 If he receives the ransom, he benefits from the money, at least until he’s caught.
 Assuming that Jesus’ suffering on the cross was the ransom, Satan received nothing of value, except perhaps sadistic entertainment.
 How is this ransom valuable enough that he’d hand over the human race to get it?

 Suppose I give you money.
 When I’m done, I have a lower checkbook balance and you have a higher one.
 In this case, after Jesus pays the ransom, He would have a lower checkbook balance and Satan would have a higher one.
 This cannot be, because all things are the Lord’s and nothing belongs to Satan.
 How could God become less and Satan become greater?
 If you gives something to another person, you relinquishes control over it.
 How can God have fewer possessions and less power than before?
-This makes no sense, because God is still all powerful and all things are still His./p>
+This makes no sense, because God is still all powerful and all things are still His.

 How did Satan get to be an honest gentleman?